nkolban/duktape-esp32/docs/classes.md

 * `headers` - An object that contains name/value properties.
 The name of a property will be used as an HTTP header name in the outgoing request while its value will be used as the value of the corresponding header.
+* `data` - A string that will be sent as the payload of a request.
+We assume that the method will be `POST`.

 Example: